Skip to main content

 注記

-The profile_id defined for role is the default and can be overridden by passing a different ID with the certificate request.
+The profile_id defined for the role is the default and can be overridden by passing a different ID with the certificate request.

 vault write digicert-pki/roles/stage config_name="stage-dcone" profile_id="017e05b0-fedc-4a9a-88f7-1fd759f20f37"